-Proposed NQF Level: 7 Credits: 16 Contact Hours: 4 hours/week over 14 weeks = 56 contact hours
+Proposed NQF Level: 7 Credits: 16 Contact

 Content: At the end of this module students will be able to analyse and apply a number of advanced linguistic and grammatical elements in French.
 They will acquire the ability to recognise the importance of grammar and discursive structures in text analysis.
 Furthermore they will be aware of differences between English and French grammar and by implication of their first language.